-Guidance notes as to how to complete the application form are included with the application form and also within the appendix of this user guide.
-(See Appendix A for guidance notes on the application form) Note: Prior to applicants submitting their application, the ETB should work with the applicant organisation, providing guidance to ensure that applicants fully understand and are adequately completing the application form, in line with the Service Requirements.
+1. Guidance notes as to how to complete the application form are included with the application form and also within the appendix of this user guide.

+Note: Prior to applicants submitting their application, the ETB should work with the applicant organisation, providing guidance to ensure that applicants fully understand and are adequately completing the application form, in line with the Service Requirements.